-We’ll start the day off with a visit the legendary Jim Beam Distillery located in Sheperdsville.
-Beam’s brand new multi-millin dollar visitor center is having its Grand Opening on October 3rd so we’ll be some of the first people to experience a whole new tour experience at Jim Beam.
-For the first time ever we’ll get to view the internal operations of the distillery and leave with whole new appreciation of what it takes to create the world’s best selling bourbon.
+We’ll start the day off with a visit to the legendary Jim Beam Distillery located in Sheperdsville.
+Beam’s brand new multi-million dollar visitor center is having its Grand Opening on October 3rd so we’ll be some of the first people to experience a whole new tour experience at Jim Beam.
+For the first time ever we’ll get to view the internal operations of the distillery and leave with a whole new appreciation of what it takes to create the world’s best selling bourbon.

 Following our tour at the Jim Beam Distillery we’ll head over to The Old Talbott’s Tavern for lunch.
 A fixture in Bardstown since the late 1700’s, it’s a destination not to be missed.
 (It’s said to be, “the oldest Western stagecoach stop in America”.)

 After lunch we’ll make our way to recently restored Willett Distillery, home of Kentucky Bourbon Distillers – the operation behind Noah’s Mill, Rowan’s Creek, Johnny Drum and of course, Willett bourbon.
 At KBD we’ll receive a tour and tasting led by a member of the Kuslveen family, the folks responsible for bringing back distilling to the facility.
 Definitely an opportunity not to be missed.